rjmcginness/http_game_server/README.md

             page to load.
 This may have something to do with favicon.ico.
 Might need to send a fake (or real) icon.
 May want to make it non-cacheable, so that it is predictable, when the browser will request it.

+           Able to load quiz with single question.
+Still need to solve the loading problem.
+           Considering trying to read after each send, then setting a short timeout on the socket.
+This will have to be contained in a try-except block, but may be necessary to hunt and kill favicon.